 On that note, welcome to Nairametrics’ company focus, a weekly column that sheds light on some of the not-so-popular companies that are listed on the Nigerian Stock Exchange (NSE).
 Today, we shall be focusing on The Initiates’ business model, its target market, ownership structure, competitors, and most especially, its overall financial performance.

-Information contained in this article is meant for investors who may be prospecting new investment opportunities.
+Information contained in this article is meant for equity investors who may be prospecting new investment opportunities.
 Let this serve as a guide to you and help you make informed investment decisions.

 Corporate information about The Initiates Plc